PyWiFeS/pipeline/README.md

 ### DATA REDUCED
-The pipeline will generate the `data_products` directory within the working directory `/Users/.../working_directory` containing the reduced data, a logger file to track the information from the reduction process, and the following the structure:
+The pipeline will generate the `data_products` directory within the working directory `/Users/.../working_directory` containing the reduced data, a logger file to track the information from the reduction process, and the following structure:

 - data_products
     - `pywifes_logger.log`